 This article was posted on Friday, June 17th, 2011 at 4:03 pm and is filed under Countries & Cultures, Drinks, Mate, Recipes of the World, Uruguay.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply